govenius/pdata/docs/index.rst

 instrument parameters** each time :code:`add_points` is called.

-On the analysis side, the main functionality of pdata is to provide correct and fast implementations for reading the traditional data table, concatenating multiple data sets, as well as **parsing the automatically stored instrument parameters** (with :code:`dataview` and :code:`add_virtual_dimension()`).
+On the analysis side, the main functionality of pdata is to provide correct implementations for reading the traditional data table, concatenating multiple data sets, as well as **parsing the automatically stored instrument parameters** (with :code:`dataview` and :code:`add_virtual_dimension()`).